lucrnz/site/content/about.md

 I identify as gender non-binary, as I dont associate with either cultural masculiny or femininity, I enjoy creating my own meaning of gender expression.
 I fully support LGBTQIA+.

-I believe everyone should treat each other respectfully regardless of gender, and that they should show their own interests instead of what society tells them to do.
+I believe everyone should treat each other respectfully regardless of gender, and that they should show their own interests instead of what society tells them to do; helping each other and trying to make the world a better place.

 I believe that all software should be [free as in freedom](https://www.gnu.org/philosophy/free-sw.en.html).
 Despite this, I live in a world where I have to interact with propietary software and I do not refuse to it, I just do not prefeer it.

-My politics reside somewhere in the left side, I think capitalism has gone too far and might be taking us away from what it is important in life.

 Make love, not war.